gromdimon/beLLM/README.md

 Big thanks to the following people for their work and inspiration:

 - [Andrej Karpathy](https://github.com/karpathy) for the [nanoGPT](https://github.com/karpathy/nanoGPT)
-- Anastasija Yashina for creating the dataset
+- Anastasia Yashina for creating the dataset
 - [ChatGPT](https://chat.openai.com/) for generating the header image